ebshimizu/stats-of-the-storm/README.md

     * Team statistics page including pick/ban stats
     * Overall Team statistics summary

-* [Planned] League Tracking (Collections)
+* League Tracking (Collections)
-  * [Planned] Create Collections of matches to track statistics for a league
+  * Create Collections of matches to track statistics for a league
-  * [Planned] All previously listed features are avaialble, and simply restricted to matches within a specific collection
+  * All previously listed features are avaialble, and simply restricted to matches within a specific collection

 * Other
   * Movable Database - Don't want to parse matches yourself?
 You can load someone else's database instead of your own.